gufolabs/gufo_tower/docs/env.md

 * `TOWER_SERIAL_RESTART_NOC=` --  After install NOC will be restarted with `./noc ctl serialrestart all`.
 Valid modes False(default), True.
 * `TOWER_VERSION=` -- Internal var.
 Used to check if tower generates inventory well.
 * `TOWER_DB_PATH=` -- Internal var.
 Used to specify `config.db` path
+* `TOWER_SSH_KEY_PATH` -- Internal var.
+Used to specify path to ssh key and its name.
+Unlikely to be changed.
+Defaults is unset.